vikram7/beer-recommender/README.md

 Beer Recommendation Engine

 - October 2, 2014
-  - main page of 88k beers took around 5960 ms to load (found this from mini profiler)
+  - main page of 88k beers took around 5960 ms to load (found this from mini profiler); 375 sql queries
   - looked into eager loading and some other methods to speed up query of all beers
+  - add indices to all foreign keys

 Current Todos: